Pompeo Pushes Back Against House Efforts To Question State Department Officials

 I’m concerned with aspects of the Committee’s request that can be understood only as an attempt to intimidate, bully, & treat improperly the distinguished professionals of the Department of State, including several career FSOs. pic.twitter.com/QRtMaXlhQM— Secretary Pompeo (@SecPompeo) October 1, 2019

+On Sept.
+27, Engel joined by Reps.
+Adam Schiff of the Intelligence Committee and Elijah Cummings of the Oversight Committee, also wrote a letter to schedule the depositions of five State Department officials to be conducted over the next two weeks.

+"The Committees are investigating the extent to which President Trump jeopardized national security by pressing Ukraine to interfere with our 2020 election and by withholding security assistance provided by Congress to help Ukraine counter Russian aggression," the chairmen wrote.

-Pompeo's letter comes as former and current State Department and intelligence officials are scheduled to give depositions before House committees beginning Wednesday over the Ukraine matter.
+Current and former State Department and intelligence officials are scheduled to give depositions before House committees over the Ukraine matter, beginning Wednesday.

 It's unclear whether Pompeo's objections will stop or delay the depositions of the State Department employees.